olivierodo/MBP-BTT-docker-touchbar/README.md

 ## Description

 If you have a MacBook Pro with the touchbar this project will help you to customize your touchbar by :
- - Displaying the current connected wifi network
+ - Displaying the number of docker running container

 Example Full bar (3rd widget) :

 ![config widget](./img/full-touchbar.png)